Skills to put on CV (2025)

 An effective CV should contain around 10-15 skills, strategically placed throughout the document.

-A balanced mix of hard and soft skills demonstrates the range of your abilities and matches what recruiters, particularly those using ATS software, are looking for.
-The right combination of skills can set you apart from other candidates and increase your chances of securing an interview.
+You should include a balanced mix of hard and soft skills that demonstrates the range of your abilities and matches what recruiters, particularly those using Applicant Tracking Systems (ATS software), are looking for.
+The right combination of CV skills can set you apart from other candidates and increase your chances of securing an interview.

 Our intelligent CV builder ensures your CV meets the needs of the market by creating a tailored list of skills specific to your job title.
 Discover which CV skills employers value most in your profession and make your application stand out!

-When writing your CV, the key skills section should be carefully constructed to effectively communicate your strengths to potential employers.
+When creating your CV, the key skills section should be carefully constructed to quickly communicate your strengths to potential employers.

 • Communication skills – demonstrate your ability to communicate information in a clear way and effectively.
 Include written and verbal communication.
 This skill demonstrates your ability to engage with colleagues, clients and stakeholders, ensuring smooth communication and fostering collaboration.